CryptGem/OCEL/OCE/OCEL1_0.md

   - Additionally, derivative collaborators must be credited
   - If you remix, transform, or build upon the Open Collab Entity, you must distribute your contributions under the same license as the original
+  - Social Media must include tag or reference the original creators of the work and include any social media links or hashtags provided by the creator.
+  - If the creator has provided specific social media guidelines or branding assets, you must follow those guidelines and use the provided assets in all promotional materials.

  ## Permitted Commercial Use
    You may use the Open Collab Entity for commercial purposes as long as the commercial